Alagappa Chettiar College of Engineering and Technology

 Alagappa Chettiar Government College of Engineering and Technology (ACGCET-Karaikudi) is an autonomous (with effect from 2009) college of engineering in Karaikudi, Tamil Nadu, India.
 Established in 1952, it is under the control of the government of the State.
 The college is a member institute under the TEQIP – Technical Education Quality Improvement Programme in India (7 colleges were selected from Tamil Nadu).

 History

-R.M.
+RM.
 Alagappa Chettiar founded Alagappa Chettiar Educational Trust with the aim of developing the backward area of Karaikudi into a centre for higher education.

 On 21 July 1952 ACCET started with three faculties – Civil, Mechanical and Electrical and Electronics Engineering under the University of Madras.
 The foundation for the main building of the college was laid by Rajendra Prasad, the President of India, on 19 February 1953.